claucece/torguts/00-overview.md

 Most of Tor's work today is done in a single event-driven main thread.
-Tor also spawns one or more worker threads to handle CPU-intensive tasks.
-(Right now, this only includes circuit encryption.)
+Tor also spawns one or more worker threads to handle CPU-intensive tasks (right now, this only includes circuit encryption).

 On startup, Tor initializes its libraries, reads and responds to its configuration files, and launches a main event loop.
 At first, the only